 Announcing the Winning Videos of 2017

 This year we had more than 90 entries from 6 high schools throughout Santa Cruz County, making the job of selecting winning videos quite tough!
 We were beyond impressed with the quality of the videos, the creativity of the students and the wide variety of water conservation and pollution prevention topics that were covered.
 Big thanks go out to the high school students of Santa Cruz County who participated in our contest, and the teachers that supported their projects.
+These winning videos will be broadcast on local TV stations.
+See the September broadcast schedule.

 Without further ado, we give you the winning videos of 2017.